aliyatang/aliyaBlog/_posts/2023-12-05-FinalSASSLesson.md

 ## Popcorn Hacks
 ### Popcorn Hack 1:
 Try changing the primary color to an invalid value (e.g., 'red') and observe the @error message.
 Then, correct it to a valid color.
+- Invalid color "red" text, change to hex code color

 ### Popcorn Hack 2:
 Modify the base font size and observe the @debug message.
 Try different font sizes and see how it affects the calculated line height.
+- The debug message indicates what size base font it is debugging.
+Increasing font size increases the calculated line height.

 # Hacks